ndf-zz/leuro-m20-bbb/README.md

 refresh times, GPIO set and clear registers are written directly using mmap-ed pages from /dev/mem.

-## Building
+## Build

-Edit the socket, screen configuration, and UID/GID defines then compile leuro-m20-bbb using make:
+Edit the socket, screen configuration, and user defines then compile leuro-m20-bbb using make:

 	$ make

-	cc -Wall -Werror -O3 leuro-m20-bbb.c -o leuro-m20-bbb
+## Install

+Add a non-system account for the caprica user, then install to the path:

+	# useradd -r -s /usr/sbin/nologin caprica
+	# install -s -o root -g root -m 0700 leuro-m20-bbb /usr/bin

-## Running
+## Run

-First run the provided script pinsetup.h (or an equivalent process) to configure GPIO and PWM settings on the relevant Beaglebone Black pins.
-Then, as root, run leuro-m20-bbb:
+Call the provided script pinsetup.h (or an equivalent process) to configure GPIO and PWM settings on the Beaglebone Black pins.
+Then, as root, create a socket directory and run leuro-m20-bbb:

-	$ ./pinsetup.sh
+	# ./pinsetup.sh
-	$ sudo ./leuro-m20-bbb
+	# mkdir -m 0770 /run/caprica
+	# chown caprica:caprica /run/caprica
+	# leuro-m20-bbb

+leuro-m20-bbb will drop to the specified unprivileged user, detach from the terminal and run as a daemon process.

 ## Hardware Setup